plicease-legacy/Alien-bz22/README.md

 operating system, otherwise it will download it from the Internet, build and install it.

-If you set the environment variable ALIEN\_BZ2 to 'share', this distribution will ignore any system bz2 found, and build from source instead.
+If you set the environment variable `ALIEN_BZ2` to 'share', this distribution will ignore any system bz2 found, and build from source instead.
 This may be desirable if your operating system comes with a very old version of bz2 and an upgrade path for the system bz2 is not possible.

+This distribution also honors the `ALIEN_FORCE` environment variable used by [Alien::Base](https://metacpan.org/pod/Alien::Base).
+Setting `ALIEN_FORCE` has the same effect as setting `ALIEN_BZ2` to 'share'.

 # METHODS